wso2/docs-open-banking/en/docs/learn/consent-manager.md

-After a certain period, some bank customers may need to revoke the consents they granted to API consumer applications to access account data.
-Consent Manager is an application in WSO2 Open Banking in which you can view, update, and withdraw/revoke consents.
+After a certain period, bank customers may need to view, update, or revoke consents they have granted to API consumer applications to access account data. **Consent Manager** is an application in WSO2 Open Banking that supports all these requirements and manage consents.

+!!! note
+    Bank officers with the `CustomerCareOfficerRole` role and bank customers can access the Consent Manager.

 ## Configuring Consent Manager

 Before you begin, configure the Consent Manager application.

-1. Go to the WSO2 Identity Server Management Console.
+1. Go to the WSO2 Identity Server Management Console at

     `https://<IS_HOST>:9446/carbon`